 Calcium magnesium acetate and urea are effective up to 20°F, sodium formate is effective to 0°F, and potassium acetate to -15°F.

-Use on Concrete
+Using Liquids on Concrete

 Concrete is particularly vulnerable to de-icers.
 By lowering the freezing point of water, de-icers cause repeated thawing and refreezing of ice.
 When that water is trapped in concrete, which is more common in poor quality concrete, its expansion can cause chipping, breakage, and other damage.
 To minimize the damage caused by de-icers, it’s best to limit the volume applied and to remove the melted ice and snow as quickly as possible.

-Liquid Ice-Melt Uses
+Understanding Different Liquid Ice-Melt Uses:

 Any experienced snow removal contractor worth his salt (pardon the pun) will tell you that it is far easier and faster to remove loose snow or ice than compacted ice that is frozen to the surface.
 Anti-icing is what allows you to be proactive when a weather event is looming.
 Application of the liquid to surfaces beforehand will help prevent it from bonding to the pavement by melting snow from the bottom-up.
 Anti-icing agents can melt approximately 1/4” of snow, providing you more time to complete the task of removing the accumulation.
 Since it takes as much as 5 times more salt and 50% more resources to break up existing ice bonded to the pavement than it does to prevent it, anti-icing can reduce your operating costs and boost your efficiency.